timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

     routeConfigRef:
       name: supply-chain-app-route-config
 ```

+Lets apply everything to the cluster to create the gateway, route configuration, and then connect the two with the mapping.
 ```terminal:execute
 command: kubectl apply -f ~/config/gateway/
 clear: true
 ```

-Having the gateway as the single entry point to our application, we shouldn't expose the order and product service directly anymore.
+With the gateway as the single entry point to our application, we shouldn't need to expose the order and product service directly anymore.
 This can be done by setting the `networking.knative.dev/visibility: cluster-local` label on your Workloads.

 *Hint: Even if this also works with the default installation of TAP, for production a second ingress controller has to be configured with service type ClusterIP and configured in Knative, so that the services are really not reachable from the outside.*